Parents of Junior Counselors

 SessionDatesTraining

-Starting in January each year, students entering 10th grade and above can apply to the program.
-You can learn more about the program, steps to apply and benefits on our main JC page here.
+Starting in January, students entering 10th grade and above may apply.
+You can learn more about the program, steps (also below), and benefits on our main JC page here.

 Junior Counselor Responsibilities During the Summer

-• Partnering with their Senior Counselor to create a positive group culture and ensure the emotional and physical safety of all campers
+• Ensuring the emotional and physical safety of all campers

 • Showing enthusiasm on a daily basis